KevinAsbury/ExpressTransport/README.md

-# Express Transport
+# MyExpressWay

-My [Udacity](https://www.udacity.com/) Full Statck Developer Nanodegree program final project: a flask server to manage drivers and vehicles.
+My [Udacity](https://www.udacity.com/) Full Statck Developer Nanodegree program final project.
+The MyExpressWay app is used by an imaginary delivery company.
+They have drivers who need to login and mark if they are available and they have managers who need to login and see available drivers and deliveries.

 ## Getting Started